conwetlab/WMarket/doc/user-guide.rst

 arrow).
 Otherwise, introduce your credentials (your email and your password) and click the **Sign in** button (the one indicated by the blue arrow).

-To create a new account, you will be required to introduce some details: your full name, your email account and a password (which must be reconfirmed).
+To create a new account, you will be required to introduce some details:

+* **Full Name:** your complete full name.
+It must contain between 3 an 30 characteres.
+Only letters and spaces are accepted.
+* **Email:** your email address.
+It must be a valid email address according to the email pattern.
+Two users cannot use the same email address.
+* **Password:** password to access your account.
+It must contain between 8 and 30 characteres.
+It must contain one number, one letter and one special character (!#$%&?).

 Once that you have introduced these details, just click **Create**.

 .. image:: /images/user-guide/register_user.png
    :align: center